wubishetD/mapping-path-planning-ros2/README.md

 ## Directory Structure

 The directory structure for the **Mapping and Path Planning in Autonomous Navigation with ROS 2** project is organized as shown for clarity, scalability, and ease of use.
-The most up-to-date structure can be found here: [Project Directory Structure](./docs/project_structure.md)

 ```bash
 📂 mapping-path-planning-ros2/